-Google is at the forefront again in a groundbreaking and innovative research that is predicted to revolutionize medical diagnosis involving cardiovascular diseases.
+Google is again at the forefront of groundbreaking and innovative research that is predicted to revolutionize medical diagnoses involving cardiovascular diseases.

 This time the giant tech company and its health-tech subsidiary Verily have developed a new procedure to assess a person’s risk of heart disease by taking scans of the retina.

 Experts from Google developed a deep learning algorithm that can predict cardiovascular disease with 70% accuracy from a dataset of 284, 335 patients, which include information about the patients’ eye scans and general medical data.